archibalduk/EHM-League-Structures/README.md

 The spreadsheets are useful if you just want the schedule for use with an existing league structure.
 These can be imported into an EHM database using the EHM Editor by archibalduk.

-The spreadsheets use the following file naming convention:
+The spreadsheets use the following naming convention:

 ```
   regular_season_[type] <- Regular season schedule